-One of the modern styled architecture, this square has lavish and impressive clock towers, grand marble staircase, houses, municipal archives, museum, gardens and administrative offices.
+One of the modern style architecture, this square has lavish and impressive clock towers, grand marble staircase, houses, municipal archives, museum, gardens and administrative offices.
 Many events take place at this square which makes this place very lively.

 It is a gothic styled, tall tower having 63 m height with 207 steps.
-View of Historical Valencia is stunning from top of the tower.
+View of Historical Valencia is stunning from the top of the tower.
 It was built in 1381.
 It is octagonal bell tower of Valencia Cathedral and one of the city’s landmark building.

-Plaza de la Virgen – One of the oldest and ancient square of Valencia.
+Plaza de la Virgen – One of the oldest and ancient squares of Valencia.
 It dates back to Roman times with 3 iconic buildings – Valencia Cathedral, Basilica de La Virgen de los Desamparados and Palace of Generalitat.

 Staying Option – There are main 7 plazas in Valencia which are very lively and worth living nearby.

-All photos are taken by me and use of photos without permission would result into legal action.
+All photos are taken by me and use of photos without permission would result in legal action.

 DISCLAIMER – The content of the blog is solely my views of a place or a thing.
 This is not to offend any class, religion, ethnicity or nation.
 My views can change from time to time.
 This blog may contain some advertisements or links to commercial products and for that, this site is not responsible after you click those advertisements.
-We are independently owner and views expressed in this are our own.
-All photographs are owned by site owner.
+We are independently owned and views expressed in this are our own.
+All photographs are owned by the site owner.
 There can be slight differences in distances, locations or some details for which owner of this site is not responsible.
 This post may contain some affiliate links, means at no additional cost to you.
 I will earn if you will click through affiliates and make a purchase.